-On behalf of Jim and Brandy Kneip, I am writing to express my support for the recommended water quality standard improvements proposed by the Illinois EPA for the Chicago Area Waterways (CAWS) and Lower Des Plaines River as rule making R08-009.
+I am writing to express my support for the recommended water quality standard improvements proposed by the Illinois EPA for the Chicago Area Waterways (CAWS) and Lower Des Plaines River as rule making R08-009.

-These changes are long overdue and recommended only after five years of study on the CAWS and seven on the Lower Des Plaines.
+These changes are long overdue and recommended only after five years of study on the CAWS and seven years on the Lower Des Plaines.
 We should all support the Illinois EPA's effort and approve the changes.

-As a Chicago resident of Illinois, I think it is critical that:
+As a resident of Chicago and frequent paddler of the Chicago and Des Plaines rivers, I think it is critical that: